kosugitti/exametrika/README.md

     ## CAIC           -13.005
     ## BIC            -11.099

-### Structure Larning for Bayesian network with GA
+### Structure Learning for Bayesian network with GA

 The function searches for a DAG suitable for the data using a genetic algorithm.
 A best DAG is not necessarily identified.
 Instead of